Cultural London Walk:

 |

-Waterloo Bridge: The original bridge on this site was opened in 1817 and was named to commemorate the Duke of Wellington's famous victory over Bonaparte.
+Waterloo Bridge: is a road and foot traffic bridge crossing the River Thames in London.
+The first bridge opened in 1817.
 By the 1920s, the bridge faced major problems.
 It was demolish and replaced with a new structure It was re-opened in 1945.
+It was rebuilt a second time in 1970.
+Finally, the bridge was rehabilitated by the state in 1987.

 Georgi Markov, a Bulgarian dissident was assassinated on Waterloo Bridge by Bulgarian secret police assisted by the KGB.
 On 7 Sept 1978, Markov crossed Waterloo Bridge, when he was jabbed in the leg by a man holding an umbrella.
 Markov developed a high fever.
 He died in agony three days later.
 After his death, doctors found a small platinum pellet embedded in his calf.
 Further examination found that two small holes had been drilled in the bullet containing traces of the poison ricin.